 We’ve come to learn that gratitude is a key to psychological well-being.
 Gratitude can make people happier, improve their relationships, and potentially even counteract depression and suicidal thoughts.
 But might the benefits of gratitude go beyond that?
-Could gratitude be good for your physical health, too?
+Can gratitude be good for your physical health, too?
 Participants who kept an online gratitude journal for two weeks reported better physical health.

-While some studies have associated gratitude with a whole slew of benefits—from fewer aches and pains to improved sleep to better cardiovascular health—others have found more mixed results.
+While some studies have associated gratitude to a whole slew of benefits—from fewer aches and pains to improved sleep to better cardiovascular health—others have found more mixed results.
 More research is needed before doctors start giving out prescriptions for gratitude, but there’s good reason to suspect that gratitude has positive ramifications for your body.

 Are grateful people healthier?